atrosekta/rust-electrical-wiki/content/logic.md

 Notes:

-- Holding ‘E’ with a wire tool will let you configure the counter.
-The options are Set Target and Show Passthrough
+- To configure the Counter, with a Wire Tool in hand, look at it and hold Use(E).
+The options are Set Target and Show Passthrough.
-- Set Target lets you pick a number between 1 and 100.
-When the counter is equal to the target number, or greater, the counter will pass power through
+- Set Target allows for programming a number between 1 and 100.
+When the Counter is equal to the target number, or greater, the Counter will pass power through.
 - Show Passthrough will show the amount of incoming power.
-- When power is applied to Increment Counter, the Counter will count up by 1
+- When power is applied to Increment Counter, the Counter will count up by 1.
-- When power is applied to Decrement Counter, the Counter will count down by 1
+- When power is applied to Decrement Counter, the Counter will count down by 1.
-- When power is applied to Clear Counter, the Counter will reset back to 0
+- When power is applied to Clear Counter, the Counter will reset back to 0.
-- The Counter does not need power to count up, down or be cleared
+- The Counter does not need power to count up, down or be cleared.
-- When set to Show Passthrough, if it only shows 1, connect the Passthrough (output) to any input on any component.
+- When set to Show Passthrough, if it only shows 1, connect the output (Passthrough) to any input on any component.
 This will cause the counter to actually pass power through so it can show the amount.
 - Using a Counter on the floor on its thin side, within a 1 meter radius, if an item like a furnace or sleeping bag is removed, the Counter will also disappear.
 When placing or removing building